valeoai/valeoai.github.io/_pages/03_repositories.md

 layout: page
 permalink: /repositories/
 title: Code & Data
-description: As part of our commiment to transparency and open research.
-Explore our codes, models, weights, and datasets.
+description: As part of our commitment to transparency and open research, explore our codes, models, weights, and datasets.
 nav: true
 nav_order: 4
 ---